friedcheesee/blendweek4allstar/readme.md

 # PySpark ETL Pipeline

 ## Overview
 This script is a PySpark-based ETL (Extract, Transform, Load) pipeline for analyzing sales data.
 It processes raw CSV data, performs transformations, and generates various analytical reports.
+It uses the amazon sales dataset.

 ## How to Run